Simryn Gill: Style and works

 Her photographic works often come in series.
 My Own Private Angkor, 2007–2009, spans 90 photographs taken in an abandoned and decaying housing development in Malaysia.
-The estate, one the fringe of Port Dickson, had been ransacked for anything of value and left to the tropical elements.
+The estate, once the fringe of Port Dickson, had been ransacked for anything of value and left to the elements.
 The name of the series alludes to "the ruins of a civilization that had been suddenly curtailed", that of the ancient city of Angkor in Cambodia.
 Similarly, the series Standing Still (2000) examines deserted and ruined architecture across the Malaysian peninsula following the country's economic decline.

-Books and words are recurring themes and mediums in Gill's work.
+Books and words themselves are recurring themes and mediums in Gill's work.
 Pearls (2008) is a sparse publication full of images of strings of beads.
-On closer inspection, the reader discovers each bead is made from tightly wound strips of paper, cut from canonical texts like Mao's 'Four Essays On Philosophy' and more mundane books, such as a tome on highland dress.
+On inspection, the reader discovers each bead is made from tightly wound strips of paper, cut from canonical texts like Mao's 'Four Essays On Philosophy' and more mundane books, such as a tome on highland dress.
 The exhibition variation of Pearls, 9 Volumes of the Collected Works of Mahatma Gandhi (2008–09), again invited visitors to touch and play with the volumes, now turned into boules-style balls.
 This preoccupation with words and the dismantling of the constraints they place on us is revisited in Where to Draw the Line (2011–2012), now housed in the collection of the Museum of Modern Art.
-ArtAsiaPacific sees in these works as a continual process of negotiation with words, a desire to reduce their impact and to make them physical and tactile: "of course the real keepers and foot soldiers in this world of words are books, and Gill has employed an arsenal of them for her quietly revolutionary purposes".
+ArtAsiaPacific sees in these works a continual process of negotiation with words, a desire to reduce their impact and to make them physical and tactile: "of course the real keepers and foot soldiers in this world of words are books, and Gill has employed an arsenal of them for her quietly revolutionary purposes".

+Influences

-As a consequence of her experiences with travel throughout her life, Gill’s art is inherently influenced by the landscapes, cultures, and communities that she has encountered, utilizing these experiences to incorporate evocative imagery and the associated emotion into her art.
+As a consequence of her experiences with travel throughout her life, Gill's art is inherently influenced by the landscapes, cultures, and communities that she has encountered, utilizing these experiences to incorporate evocative imagery and the associated emotion into her art.
 In particular, the empty spaces she deliberately places within many of her photographs and drawings manage to capture the dual fascination and apprehension that humanity holds towards the unknown.
 Connected with this, Gill tackles complex topics such as cultural exchange, globalization, the interactions of culture and nature, and the transformation of knowledge in a postcolonial society, demonstrating the impacts of those inherent feelings of fascination and apprehension on indigenous cultures and the environment as a whole.

+Hugging the Shore

+Gill's first solo exhibition Hugging the Shore marked a return from Malaysia to Singapore.
+The pieces featured in the exhibition dealt with subjects including migration, the passage of time, life, death, and the decay of things.
+Like Leaves from the "Like Leaves" (2015) series was the most recent addition to the show.
+Leaves of the sea apple tree were pinned to the wall in a grid format, each cropped into a 6 centimeter wide square.